allamaprabhuani/akantu2/joss/paper.md

 simulation only serves to demonstrate how Akantu behaves in a situation where massive fragmentation takes place: about 460'000 cohesive elements are inserted during the run.
-The code, material and mesh files to reproduce the study can be found on Zenodo (@richart_zenodo_2024).This simulation was run on 1 up to 720 cores, on a cluster composed of Intel Xeon nodes with 2 sockets of 36 cores, 512Gb of RAM and dual 25Gb Ethernet links.
+The code, material and mesh files to reproduce the study can be found on Zenodo [@richart_zenodo_2024].This simulation was run on 1 to 720 cores, on a cluster composed of Intel Xeon nodes with two sockets of 36 cores, 512Gb of RAM and dual 25Gb Ethernet links.
 The time to solution (TTS) averaged over six different runs is computed for each core count on the $x$-axis in
 \autoref{fig:tts}.
 The overhead due to cohesive element insertion is also